electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q8-e-tron/_index.md

 ---
 title: Audi Q8 e-tron
 linktitle: Audi Q8 e-tron
-description: The Audi Q8 e-tron will have a world premiere in november 2022, and is in reality the facelift version of the Audi e-tron.
+description: The Audi Q8 e-tron will have a world premiere in november 9.
+2022, and is in reality the facelift version of the Audi e-tron.
 weight: 5
 ---
 <!-- markdownlint-disable MD033 -->

+Come back 00:01 November 09.11 for all details.
+Details below is only based on early rumors.

 It is expected that the first owners will receive their Q8 e-tron in Q1 2023.
 The model is expected to have some exterior changes, bigger batteries, and some other power electronics improvements to reduce consumption.